mwu-tow/luna-4390132f7b193ddc/README.md

-# rtuple
+# data-layer
 Haskell library.
-Recursive tuple data structure.
-It is very usefull when implementing some low-level operations, allowing to traverse elements using Haskell's type classes.
+Data layering utilities.
+Layer is a data-type which wrapps other one, but keeping additional information.
+If you want to access content of simple newtype object, use Lens.Wrapper instead.